blecocq/harmony-scripts/README.md

 Scripts I made to save time on Harmony Toonboom

 I am not a professional coder so there may be mistakes.
-Don't hesitate to tell me!

 ------------------------------